 Considerations:

-• Identify who can help with immediate and ongoing accessibility compliance in your department or office.
-Consider re-prioritizing existing duties to allow assigning the role to an employee, or creating a dedicated accessibility team.
+- Identify who can help with immediate and ongoing accessibility compliance in your department or office.
+Supervisors should consider re-prioritizing existing duties to allow assigning accessibility-related responsibilities to a designated employee, or creating a dedicated accessibility support team.

-• Clarify which aspects of accessible document creation and remediation will remain with document creators themselves, and account for the impact on faculty and staff workloads
+- Clarify which aspects of accessible document creation and remediation will be the responsibility of the document creators themselves, and account for the impact of these new regulations on faculty and staff workloads.

-• Talk with supervisors and leadership to articulate resource needs.
+- Talk with supervisors and leadership to articulate resource needs that may be local to your department.
 Reach out to the Campus Accessibility Committee to suggest new university training or software needs.

-• Define a departmental compliance process and set clear internal timelines for each phase.
+- Define a departmental approach to compliance and set clear internal goals and timelines for each phase.

-• Regularly monitor the accessibility of new and existing content.
-Create new accessible content as you go, and implement a periodic review process for your individual or departmental digital content inventory, ensuring that all content remains current, accessible, and compliant.
+- Regularly monitor the accessibility of new and existing content.
+To avoid future remediation needs, prioritize the creation of new accessible content as you go, and implement a periodic review process for your individual or departmental digital content inventory, archiving unused materials and ensuring that needed online content remains current, accessible, and compliant.

-By integrating these steps into your own or your team’s existing workflows, you can meet federal compliance standards and promote habits of thorough content review before finalization.
-Accessible and compliant digital content more easily adapts to any future technologies and or updated standards, benefiting both your department, your students, and your public reach.
+By integrating these steps into your own or your team’s existing workflows, you can help JMU meet federal compliance standards and promote good habits of thorough content review before finalization.
+Accessible and compliant digital content more easily adapts to any future technologies and or updated standards, which means that work done now is an investment in the future, benefiting both your department, your students, and your public reach.